Thales Group: Taiwanese naval order

 On 10 June 2011, Thales Group and the French government were ordered to pay 630 million euros (almost a billion US dollars) in fines after the courts heard that bribes had been paid to the Taiwanese government to win a large naval contract.
 Part (about 27%) of the responsibility was transferred to Thales Group because it held the legacy from Thomson-CSF.
 As of 2011, this is the largest corruption case in French history.

 Brazil submarines

 In June 2024, police in France, Spain and the Netherlands searched the offices of Thales as part of a corruption probe.
 The operation is the result of two investigations; the first, opened at the end of 2016, focuses on suspected corruption of a foreign official, criminal association and money laundering involving the sale of submarines, and the construction of the naval base in Brazil.
 The second concerns similar offences linked to the sale of military and civilian equipment abroad.

 Kiwirok bombings

-In October of 2021, the Indonesian government carried out bombing attacks against civilians in Kiwirok, Bintang Mountains Regency, West Papua.
+In October 2021, the Indonesian government carried out bombing attacks against civilians in Kiwirok, Bintang Mountains Regency, Papua (currently in Highland Papua).
 Australian investigative journalists found Thales-designed and -manufactured bombs had been used, together with drones made by the Chinese company Ziyan.